kylelmorris/UCB/README.md

 #### Your preprocessing progress is remembered
 Stop and start the script and preprocessing will continue right where it left off
 #### Your settings are remembered
-Stop and start the script and you can continue to without having to re-enter your program options
+Stop and start the script and you can continue without having to re-enter your program options

 ## Set up
 ### k2_realtime_preprocess.sh & k2_realtime_data_transfer.sh